f1yaw4y/Libreboot_T480/README.md

 This way, it boots straight to grub without any user input

-The below image shows the only difference I can find between the two.
-This is seagrub.
-Notice how boot option 1 is grub2 payload, and option 2 is my NVMe.
-This is reversed if you flash the seabios rom.
-In seabios rom, option 1 will be the NVMe, and option 2 will be the grub2 payload r/libreboot - A guide for flashing the T480

 If you have an encrypted drive, or dual drives, going straight to grub (seagrub rom) will be the best option, as it will not require you to interrupt the boot process to get into grub.
 If you flash a seabios rom with an encrypted drive, it will get stuck forever trying to "boot from hdd".
 You will need to press "esc" before the hdd starts booting, to enter the menu above, and select option 2 for the grub2 payload